Below, I will describe the steps on how to identify and replace faulty capacitors

 The capacitors above are soldered on the surface.
 SMD stands for Surface Mounted Device.
 There are a few sizes of SMD's with different capacity sizes.

-The small capacitors are in the pF range, and usually cause any trouble.
+The small capacitors are in the pF range, and usually cause the trouble.

 The ones that are in ten uF and up range sometimes give a trouble.
-They sometimes give a short circuit.
+They sometimes give a short circuit also or loosing capacity.

 The bigger capacitors are usually colored black and are in the hundred uF range.
 They will and most likely be 330 or 470 uF.